 I have to agree.
 Terrazzo can make a home.
 When these old floors were installed the matrix was, mostly, marble chips and Portland cement.
 When polished these floors take on the shine of marble.

 I have terrazzo in my house and I love it.
 Today these floors can be sealed with penetrating sealers that protect as well as a topical sealer.
 The biggest advantage to these sealers is they do not scratch up in a few weeks.
 I have seen topical sealers scratched up by the time home owners move in. imagine paying good money to have your floors restored.
 Now your moved in.
 You look at your floor and it is full of scratches.
 This tends to be very annoying to home owners.
 They are not on the floor.
 They are in the floor.
 The sealer I use protects against water based as well as oil based stain.
 The most important advancement is that it also protects against acid etching.
 Tear up your old floors and show off the heart of you, Florida mid-century modern home.
 Terrazzo flooring, Florida’s buried treasure.
 Terrazzo; The heart of Florida’s mid-century modern homes.
-If you have any questions feel free to email me @ [email protected] or give me a call @877-824-0501 for a free on site estimate or any questions.
+If you have any questions feel free to email me at [email protected] or give me a call at 877-824-0501 for a free on site estimate or any questions.
 Thank you.
-Joe Martin SafeDry President.
+Joe Martin, SafeDry President.